Mr. Magoo (film): Production

 In the late 1980s, Henry G. Saperstein of UPA, the original owners of Mr. Magoo, announced that the film was set for development at Warner Bros.
 Pictures, with Steve Tisch producing, acquiring the rights to produce its first feature.
 In October 1995, it was announced Disney was in talks with Leslie Nielsen to star in a live-action adaptation of Mr. Magoo.
 However, it was stuck at development limbo once that never came into reality.
 It would be in development again once he entered negotiations with Sony Pictures (which its subsidiary Columbia Pictures had originally distributed UPA cartoons to theatres during the '40s through '60s) producers Cary Woods and Robert N. Fried.
-Once Sony backed out in favor of an American Godzilla film remake, Disney purchased the film rights from Sony.
+Once Sony backed out in favor of an American Godzilla film remake, Disney purchased the film rights from Sony, an unprecedented first collaboration between the two as UPA was formed during the aftermath of the Disney animators' strike, with Walt Disney treating the company with contempt throughout most of UPA's career.

 Producer Ben Myron had been negotiating with Stanley Tong on doing an unrelated John Woo-type action film until Saperstein caught a screening of Tong's Rumble in the Bronx with Saperstein liking the inclusion of action and comedy and feeling Tong's style would work well with Mr. Magoo.
 Tong agreed to direct as he wanted to make a film that was not heavily reliant on violence and could be enjoyed by families and felt, as a Disney production, it would give him that opportunity.
+Nathan Lane was offered the part of the title character but turned it down.

 Foz do Iguaçu, Brazil, a country where the movie was filmed.

 Filming lasted from March through September 1997.
 The film was shot in Foz do Iguaçu, Brazil, Argentina and Vancouver, British Columbia, Canada, while the scenes in the museum were filmed in the lobby of the Central Branch of the Vancouver Public Library.
 The animated sequences were produced by Creative Capers Entertainment and Yowza!
 Animation, a studio based in Toronto, Ontario, Canada.